Zunaeed-Imran/ShopEasy/README.md

 - than work on ProductResource.php
 - set condation fro instock and out of stock.(edit.blade->set radioButton, productListItem.jsx set condation = 1, productController set status)
 - fix public function save image give / in the product controller and image name in update file.
+- fix the edit page. the problem was i use () in foreachloop in blade file.